This product is successfully added to your cart

 Vincenzo Coronelli (1650-1718)

-Vincenzo Coronelli was born in Venice on 16 August 1650 and largely brought up in Ravenna.
+Vincenzo Coronelli was born in Venice on 16 August 1650 and primarily brought up in Ravenna.
 He returned to Venice in 1665 and joined the convent of the Minor Conventuals.
-Five years later, he was sent to Rome for study and already by 1673 was Doctor of Theology.
+Five years later, he was sent to Rome to study, and by 1673, he was already a doctor of theology.

-Having achieved some fame by constructing two globes for the Duke of Parma, he was invited to Paris for three years in 1681 and made two enormous examples for Louis XIV.
+Having achieved fame by constructing two globes for the Duke of Parma, he was invited to Paris for three years in 1681 and made two enormous examples for Louis XIV.
 On his return to Venice, he assiduously collected cartographic material and founded the Academy of the Argonauts.
-In 1685 he was appointed Cosmographer to the Republic of Venice and authorised to publish a large atlas.
-He became a lector in geography at the University of Venice and brought out an Atlante Veneto the following year.
+In 1685, he was appointed Cosmographer to the Republic of Venice and authorised to publish a large atlas.
+He became a geography lecturer at the University of Venice and brought out an Atlante Veneto the following year.

-The other important aspects of his mapping are those arising from the Venetian conquest and his own travels.
-His most extensive military compilation was the Teatro della Guerra in more than 30 volumes.
+The other vital aspects of his mapping are those arising from the Venetian conquest and his travels.
+His most extensive military compilation was the Teatro della Guerra, in more than 30 volumes.

 Related items